When AI Gets Your Brand Information Wrong

 The Scale of the Problem

 According to a groundbreaking study by the BBC and European Broadcasting Union (EBU) involving 22 international public broadcasters, approximately 45% of AI queries produce erroneous answers.
-This isn’t a minor glitch—it’s a systemic crisis affecting how billions of people discover information about brands.
+This isn’t a minor glitch: it’s a systemic crisis affecting how billions of people discover information about brands.
 When a potential customer asks ChatGPT, Perplexity, or Google Gemini about your company, there’s nearly a one-in-two chance they’ll receive inaccurate information.
 The study revealed shocking examples: AI incorrectly identified the Pope, named the wrong German Chancellor (Scholz instead of Merz), and cited an outdated NATO Secretary General.
 For brands, this means your reputation is being shaped by information you didn’t create and can’t fully control.
+(If you’ve already found a specific wrong answer about your brand and need to fix it now, see the step-by-step correction playbook instead — this piece is about the why behind errors like these.)

 AI error dashboard showing 45% error rate with red warning indicators

 Before you can protect your brand, you need to understand what you’re fighting against.
-AI misinformation and AI hallucinations are two distinct problems that require different solutions.
-AI misinformation occurs when language models cite biased, outdated, or erroneous information from their training data—essentially amplifying existing errors from the internet.
+AI misinformation and AI hallucinations are two distinct problems with different root causes.
+AI misinformation occurs when language models cite biased, outdated, or erroneous information from their training data, essentially amplifying existing errors from the internet.
 AI hallucinations, by contrast, happen when an AI invents facts entirely, creating nonexistent studies, URLs, or expert quotes to fill knowledge gaps.
-The distinction matters because misinformation can be corrected by updating source material, while hallucinations require building more comprehensive training data about your brand.
+The distinction matters because misinformation traces back to a real (if bad) source you can identify, while a hallucination has no source at all — it’s the model pattern-matching its way to something plausible-sounding.

 CharacteristicAI MisinformationAI Hallucinations